bninni/line-driver/README.md

 3|	X,XX,XY
 ```

-Lets assume we want to create a template that parses the above table, and then only sends the 'cells' to the `line` function
+Let's assume we want to create a template that parses the above table, and then only sends the 'cells' to the `line` function

 ```javascript
 LineDriver.template('table', {